 For the last thirteen or so years, I’ve been living with ME, which stands for Myalgic Encephalomyelitis (which I can just about spell without looking it up).
-You might not have heard of it because although it’s been around, and known about, for a long time, it is often referred to by the dodgy-as-fuck name Chronic Fatigue Syndrome, or CFS, which was invented in the 1980s by psychiatrists who liked to make money and medical insurance companies who like to save money.
+You might not have heard of it because although it’s been around, and known about, for a long time, it is often referred to by the very dodgy name Chronic Fatigue Syndrome, or CFS, which was invented in the 1980s by psychiatrists who like to make money and medical insurance companies who like to save money.
 Referring to ME as Chronic Fatigue Syndrome is reducing a complex physiological condition to one unquantifiable symptom, which is not only inaccurate but dismissive and dangerous, although it does make googling it a hell of a lot easier.
-Yep, I am very fucking political about this.
+Yep, I am very political about this.
 But hey, at least some countries are making progress (please make this happen in the UK soon!).

 It isn’t currently known exactly what causes ME, although there have been lots of theories but sadly very little actual research.
 What IS known though, is that it doesn’t affect everyone in exactly the same way for exactly the same length of time.
 Some people get better after a few months or a couple of years, some people get better after a longer time, and some people don’t get better at all.
 Generally, the longer you’ve been ill with it for, the lower your chances of making a full recovery – although some people do.